rniemeyer/knockout-sortable/README.md

     This option can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.afterMove`.
 This callback also receives the `event` and `ui` objects as the second and third arguments.

+* **isEnabled** - specify whether the sortable widget should be enabled.
+If this is an observable, then it will enable/disable the widget when the observable's value changes.
+This option can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.isEnabled`.

 * **options** - specify any additional options to pass on to the `.sortable` jQuery UI call.
 These options can be specified in the binding or specified globally by setting `ko.bindingHandlers.sortable.options`.

 * **afterAdd, beforeRemove, afterRender, includeDestroyed, templateEngine** - this binding will pass these options on to the template binding.